-Taken together, these results indicate a poor ability to detect bacteria in water using low resolution Raman spectroscopy.
+Taken together, these results indicate a poor ability to detect E. coli and B. subtilis in water using low resolution Raman spectroscopy.
 This finding was surprising since several earlier studies have already demonstrated a potential of Raman spectroscopy for detecting bacteria (Mizrach et al., 2007; Schmilovitch et al., 2005; Stöckel et al., 2015).
 One of the possible explanations for the discrepancy is that the current instrument may not be appropriate for this purpose, and a more sensitive, yet still low cost, instrument may yield better results.
-It has been hypothesized that suspending the bacteria in distilled water would weaken the intensity of their Raman spectra, due to osmotic-stress-related lysis, or that the laser used might damage the cells thus reducing the signal.
+It is possible that suspending the bacteria in distilled water would weaken the intensity of their Raman spectra, due to osmotic-stress-related lysis, or that the laser used might damage the cells thus reducing the signal (reference; this is in contrast to a previous reference where lysing the cells was shown to increase signals).
 However, a viability test has shown that the cell viability was not compromised under the experimental setting used in this study.
 Moreover, neither the use of lower laser energy nor suspending the cells in a saline solution, instead of water, improved Raman signal (data not shown).
+Since this is also a discussion you should talk here about future direction.
+You should discuss potential similarity and differences of the systems used in the published literature compared to yours.
+Role of bacterial species?

 Use of fluorescence spectroscopy for quantification of bacteria and species differentiation